-Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to offer additional information or have steps added to their research.
-All to ensure their client is presented with the best data to be had.
-To stay current with the always changing requirements, Anderson & Associates is constantly testing new tools and improving processes in order to increase efficiency so we can do more work for you.
-At Anderson & Associates we know that time is important to everybody, so we've listed some tips you can do to reduce turn times on any appraisals ordered with Anderson & Associates.
+Appraising is an always changing profession.
+Commonly, it seems, appraisers are asked to present additional information or have steps added to their research.
+All to ensure their client receives the best information possible.
+In order to stay current with the always changing requirements, Anderson & Associates is constantly researching new tools and tweaking processes in order to increase efficiency so we can do more work for our customers.
+Since Anderson & Associates knows that time is important to everyone, we've listed some things you can do to speed up the process on any appraisals ordered with Anderson & Associates.

-- With online ordering, you automatically get e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether we received the request.
+- By ordering online, you receive automatic e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+No longer do we have to manually enter information from a fax, and nor will you wonder whether we received the request.

-- Verify that the subject property data is accurate and complete.
+- Make sure that the subject property information is accurate and complete.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+- Being just one number off on the street address can really unnecessarily interrupt an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may be different from yours.

-If you have any questions about your property or an assignment we're working on for you, you're always welcome to call us at
+Feel free to call us at if you have any questions about your property or a job we're working on for you.

-- It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how unique elements add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique elements of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible will likely make your report arrive quicker.
+- Cookie-cutter homes are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+While these are things that we'd find out on our own, knowing them as early as possible makes your report arrive quicker.

-Coming directly from you -- the person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the appraisal inspection time.
-I encourage you to point your customers to our website, where we have lots of pages of useful information for homeowners as well as others about the appraisal process.
-Tell them to call us if they want to become familiar with our staff and services.
-Remind them it's in their interest to set the appointment as quickly as possible!
+Hearing from you -- a person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
+Our website has multiple pages of relevant information about the appraisal process for homeowners.
+I encourage you to share it with your clients.
+Have them call us if they want to meet our staff and learn more about our services.
+And tell them it's to their benefit to set the appointment as quickly as possible!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As each important milestone in an assignment is completed, that information is available instantly to you online.
-It's never been faster to keep track of your report's status.
+It's never been easier to keep track of the status of your report.